 Warm Website Design for Therapists & Counselors

 Are you a therapist or a counselor?
-While you may have considered key factors to include on your counselling website such as your credentials, specialty areas and a booking calendar, what about having a warm website design?
+While you may have considered key factors to include on your counseling website such as your credentials, specialty areas and a booking calendar, what about having the branding that creates a warm website design?
 Warm website design elements such as warm colors, inviting copy, and a welcoming photo of you go a long way to inviting site visitors to take the next step and explore initiating therapy services with you.

-Choosing Warm Colors for your Warm Website Design
+Choosing Warm Colors for a Warm Website Design

 The color palette on your website involves every color found there - from the colors used for your body text to your headers & buttons, and even the color scheme found in your photos.
 Together, these shape how your counseling website feels to potential clients.